Skip to main content

 How Much Do Solar Panels Cost in Connecticut?

-Connecticut averages 4.0–4.5 peak sun hours per day — moderate by national standards, about the same as New York and less than Virginia or North Carolina.
+Connecticut averages 4.0 to 4.5 peak sun hours per day, which is moderate by national standards, similar to New York and less than Virginia or North Carolina.
 But the solar resource is only half the equation.
-The other half is the cost of the electricity you're replacing, and that's where Connecticut excels for solar economics.
+The other half is the cost of the electricity you're replacing, and that's where Connecticut runs away from the rest of the country for solar economics.

 The state has over 55,000 residential solar installations.
 Despite being geographically small, Connecticut consistently ranks in the top 10 states for solar per capita.
-The market is mature and competitive — both national companies (SunPower, Tesla Solar, Sunrun) and experienced regional installers (Solarize CT participants, Trinity Solar, Momentum Solar) serve the state.
+The market is mature and competitive, with national companies like SunPower, Tesla Solar, and Sunrun working alongside experienced regional installers like Trinity Solar, Momentum Solar, and the Solarize CT participants.

-Average installation costs in Connecticut run $2.90–$3.30/watt, slightly above the national average.
+Installation costs in Connecticut run $2.90 to $3.30 per watt, slightly above the national average.
 The higher labor and permitting costs in the Northeast are partially offset by the competitive installer market.

 Is Solar Worth It in Connecticut?
 Installation Cost & Savings

-Connecticut is one of the best states in the country for solar return on investment, despite moderate sunshine.
+Connecticut is one of the best states in the country for solar ROI, despite moderate sunshine.
 The math is driven by those extremely high electricity rates.

 Net Metering in Connecticut

-Virtual net metering is also available, enabling community solar projects.
-This is valuable for renters, condo owners, and homeowners whose roofs aren't suitable for panels — they can subscribe to a community solar project and receive credits on their bill.
+Virtual net metering is also available, which enables community solar projects.
+That matters for renters, condo owners, and homeowners whose roofs aren't suitable for panels.
+Subscribing to a community solar project lets you capture solar credits on your bill without owning hardware.

 Connecticut's Public Utilities Regulatory Authority (PURA) oversees net metering policy.
-PURA has been generally supportive of distributed solar, but as solar penetration grows, future adjustments to net metering compensation are possible.
-For now, the full retail rate makes the economics straightforward.
+PURA has been generally supportive of distributed solar, but as adoption grows, future adjustments to the compensation structure are possible.
+For now, the full retail rate makes the math straightforward.

 Solar Tax Exemptions in Connecticut

-Connecticut's tax exemptions are substantial and make a real difference in the overall economics:
+Connecticut's tax exemptions are substantial and meaningfully change the overall economics.

-Property tax exemption: • Solar energy systems are exempt from property tax for 15 years following installation • After 15 years, the remaining value (if any) may be assessed • This prevents a property tax increase from your solar investment for the bulk of the system's productive life
+Property tax exemption: solar energy systems are exempt from property tax for 15 years following installation.
+After 15 years, the remaining value (if any) may be assessed.
+This prevents a property tax increase from solar for the bulk of the system's productive life, which is a real ongoing benefit.

-What Connecticut does NOT offer: • A state solar tax credit or rebate (RSIP rebates have ended) • State battery storage purchase incentive (though ConnectedSolutions provides ongoing revenue — see energy storage section)
+What Connecticut doesn't offer: a state solar tax credit or rebate (RSIP rebates ended), or a state battery storage purchase incentive (though ConnectedSolutions provides ongoing revenue, see the energy storage section below).

 The federal 30% ITC expired in December 2025 for new installations.
 Without it, the property and sales tax exemptions become the primary upfront incentives alongside net metering savings.